Arboreal Networks and Ultrametrics: Acknowledgments

 \section{Acknowledgments}

-GES thanks the University of East Anglia, for two stays during which significant progress were made on this project.
+The authors thank the reviewer for their comments.
+GES thanks the University of East Anglia, for hosting him for two stays during which significant progress were made on this project.
 Part of this work was done while the authors were in residence at the Institute for Computational and Experimental Research in Mathematics (ICERM) in Providence (RI, USA) during the \emph{Theory, Methods, and Applications of Quantitative Phylogenomics} program (supported by grant DMS-1929284 of the National Science Foundation (NSF)).